szeyick/University/INF60009 - Database Analysis and Design/Lab Solutions/Lab 2 - Database Basic/README.md

 	Primary Key (MovieId)
 );**

-**It should be noted that VARCHAR2 is used over VARCHAR as it allows for empty string to be defined as NULL.
+**It should be noted that VARCHAR2 is used over VARCHAR as it allows for empty string to be defined as NULL.**
+**The type number(n,m) will mean n numbers and m decimals**

 - **For each of the following statements, indicate if the statement is valid or invalid**